tips2024/coin-tales-cheats/README.md

 You can get more free spins by claiming daily spin links, logging in for daily bonuses, collecting card sets, and participating in special events.
 Connecting your game to Facebook also helps to get spins.

 ### **What is the best way to collect rare cards?**
 Purchase chests in every village and trade cards with friends or in Facebook groups.
-Be sure to buy extra chests in villages with rare or gold cards【8†source】【9†source】.
+Be sure to buy extra chests in villages with rare or gold cards.

 ### **How do I protect my village from raids?**
 Make sure to collect shields from the slot machine, and upgrade your village's defense whenever possible.
-If you are raided, spend your coins quickly to minimize losses【7†source】.
+If you are raided, spend your coins quickly to minimize losses.

 ### **Can I play Coin Tales on multiple devices?**
 Yes, but you'll need to sync your game via Facebook to ensure your progress is shared across devices.
 Some players use multiple accounts to gain more rewards, but this needs careful management.